 Normal newborn breathing pattern:

 - Intact cord and placenta help inhibit breathing due to high levels of prostaglandin.
-If cord is clamped or cut while baby’s under water it can initiate breathing under water.
+If the cord is clamped or cut while the baby’s under water then that can stimulate breathing while under water.

 - Newborn babies may be stimulated to breath with too much handling.

-Assessment of mother & baby may be more difficult.
+Maternal and infant assessment may be more difficult.
 However, birth attendants who are educated and practiced in water-birth can do accurate assessments.
-If unsure the mother is asked to leave the tub.
+In case of concern, the labouring person is asked to leave the tub.

-Dehydration of mother is a risk of waterbirth but can easily be prevented by diligent birth-attendants who hydrate mom and maintain water temperature.
+Maternal dehydration is a risk of waterbirth but can easily be prevented by diligent birth-attendants who ensure hydration and maintain water temperature.

-Water embolism: Some believe it’s possible for water to enter mother’s bloodstream via the uterine placental site.
+Water embolism: Some believe it’s possible for water to enter the maternal bloodstream via the uterine placental site.
 Others believe it’s impossible as the cervix is swollen and closes after birth, which prevents water from entering.
 Balaskis (2004) states there are no known reports.

 Polycythaemia (too many RBC) has been suggested as a risk (Austin, 1997) but there’s no evidence that water caused it.
-Practitioners don’t seem to consider this a risk (Balaskis, 2004).
+Practitioners don’t seem to consider this an actual risk (Balaskis, 2004).

 Contamination of pool water: Floating debris is removed by birth attendants.
-If water gets too messy, mother will leave the pool so it can be drained, cleaned and refilled.
+If water gets too messy, the pool should be drained, cleaned and refilled.

 Infection transmission: Parents’ “germs” generally don’t pose a threat to baby.
 Infection rates are very low (Balaskis, 2004).
-If baby’s father is in the pool there are no hygiene concerns, as he and mother share the same bacterial environment that baby will share.
-Mother’s friendly bacteria are protective to baby.
+If an intimate partner is in the pool then there are no hygiene concerns, as they share the same bacterial environment that the baby will share.
+Maternal flora (friendly bacteria) are protective for the baby.

 Austin T, Bridges N et al. (1997).
 Severe neonatal polycythaemia after third stage of labour under water.
 The Lancet, 50, 1445-47.